HouseOfAgile/naka-cms-playground/doc/integrate_naka_cms.md

 ### i18n websiteinfo metas

-We need a new twxig service in twig.yml
+We need a new twig service in twig.yml
 ```
         websiteInfo: '@HouseOfAgile\NakaCMSBundle\Component\WebsiteInfo\WebsiteInfoService'
 ```